 Embrace a more relaxed pace in winter by learning something new or attend an annual event that everyone's talking about!
 The greater Ithaca area has a strong foundation in education and is ripe with outdoor recreation opportunities, along with some of the best culinary and performing arts experiences in the Finger Lakes region.
-Here are a few hands-on classes in and around Ithaca and Trumansburg that will make for meaningful experiences with friends and family.
+Here are a few hands-on classes in and around Ithaca that will make for meaningful experiences with friends and family.
 And as a bonus, details about one of our best annual events of the year!

 1. Artisan Bread Baking at Wide Awake Bakery in Trumansburg

-This class series for fly fishing enthusiasts is offered through Cornell Cooperative Extension on Saturday evenings beginning January 13.
-Tuition includes nine weeks of instruction, all tools, hooks and tying materials.
-All students receive: complete tying kits (including vises, scissors and related tools); all tying materials necessary to complete the course and practice tying outside of the class (feathers, dubbing, hooks and related materials); as well as a comprehensive introductory text on Fly Tying.
+This class series for fly fishing enthusiasts is offered through Cornell Cooperative Extension on Saturday evenings in January and March, Tuition includes nine weeks of instruction, all tools, hooks and tying materials.
+All students receive complete tying kits (including vises, scissors, and related tools); all tying materials necessary to complete the course and practice tying outside of the class (feathers, dubbing, hooks, and related materials); as well as a comprehensive introductory text on Fly Tying.

 4. Sciencenter Science Together